 Arc Flash Hazard Analysis - The Nine Steps

-Section 4 of IEEE 1584, Guide for Arc Flash Hazard Analysis Calculations, states that the results of the arc flash hazard analysis are used to "identify the flash-protection boundary and the incident energy at assigned working distances throughout any position or level in the overall electrical system."
+Section 4 of IEEE 1584, Guide for Arc Flash Hazard Analysis Calculations, states that the results of the study are used to "identify the flash-protection boundary and the incident energy and electrical hazards at assigned working distances throughout any position or level in the overall electrical system."

 Visit Our AF Course Page:

 For Arc Flash Hazard Analysis information about calculating short circuit currents and performing an overcurrent protective device coordination study, (with the intention of conducting a short circuit calculation study) the guide refers to the IEEE Red Book and IEEE Buff Book.

 Step 1: Collect System and Installation Data